-If the stove is used and installed onto a flue with the correct draft, very little or no deposits should appear on the ceramic glass.
-It is usual for soot deposits to appear during long slumbering fires however, once the fire has re-established a good operating temperature, these deposits should burn off.
+If the stove is used and installed onto a flue with the correct draft, very little or no deposits should appear on the Glass.
+It is usual for soot deposits to appear during long slumbering fires however, once the fire has been re-established to a burn brightly, these deposits should burn off.